simoninireland/epydemic/doc/glossary.rst

       network or simulation.
 Events can occur in :term:`continuous time` or :term:`discrete time`.

+   locus
+      A "place" at which dynamics can occur, that is to say, where nodes can change compartments and any other tasks can happen.
+      Each :term:`event` is associated with a particular locus: the locus contains the set of nodes or edges to which the event may be applied, while the event defines chat happens.

    stochastic process
       A process whose exact progression is determined by random variables drawn from particular probability distributions.

+   stochastic dynamics
+      Also known as Gillespie dynamics, this process dynamics operates in :term:`continuous time` with one event occurring at each time point.

+   synchronous dynamics
+      A process dynamics using :term:`discrete time`, where a simulation passes through a sequence of discrete timesteps which may include several (or no) events happening.